 Specified as: an integer array.
 Default: use the indices $(0 \dots np - 1)$.

 icontxt the communication context identifying the virtual parallel machine.
-Note that this is always a duplicate of basectxt, so that library communote that this is always a duplicate of basectxt, so that library communications are completely separated from other communication operations.
+Note that this is always a duplicate of basectxt, so that library communications are completely separated from other communication operations.
 Scope: global.
 Type: required.
 Intent: out.